grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/05 HTTP Tab.md

 In k6 Cloud, you can use the **HTTP** tab to inspect individual requests in your test.

-First, in the tab itself, note the number of HTTP request that passed against the total number of requests.
+First, in the tab itself, note the number of HTTP requests that passed against the total number of requests.
-This provides a quick hint about over test performance.
+This number provides a quick, top-level overview of test performance.

 ![HTTP Tab](./images/05-HTTP-Tab/http-tab.png)